tovarfranco/grupo-12-RoosterMusic/DBDesign/script sequelize-auto.md

 3) See the documentation here if needed: https://github.com/sequelize/sequelize-auto There you have the command to run on Windows + parameters.

+4) This will create some models in "automodels" folder.
+We have to pick these models, EDIT them and then place on the correct "models" folder.

-4) Change the name of the alias if neccesary. => Convension: SINGULAR alias, and models.js.
+5) EDIT: change the name of the alias if neccesary. => Convension: SINGULAR alias, and models.js.

-5) Export it
+6) There is an extra file "init-model".
+There are the relationships.
+We have to pick the relations and paste it on the correct model.
+Then we can delete this file.

-6) Check the dependencies: make sure to connect with the correct reference (look at the name, have to use the new ones if you changed them). => Convesion: references in PLURAL if A has many B. SINGULAR if B belongs to only one A.
+7) Check the relationships: make sure to connect with the correct reference/table (look at the name/alias, have to use the new ones if you changed them). => Convesion: references in PLURAL if A has many B. SINGULAR if B belongs to only one A.

+8) Make sure to export them (model.exports).